kaltura/playkit-js-ui-managers/README.md

 ## services

 - ###Side Panels
-  manages and controls the side panel items\
+  manages and controls the side panel items, including: \
   \
-  that's includes:
-  - When an item is activated in the panel, the other items are automatically deactivated in that panel.
+  - When an item is activated in a panel, the other items in that panel are automatically deactivated.
   - Automatically deactivates a panel when its counter panel is activated\
   \
     Full API documentation can be found [here](https://kaltura.github.io/playkit-js-ui-managers/docs/api/classes/side_panels_manager.SidePanelsManager.html)

 - ###Upper bar manager
-  manages and controls the upper bar menu\
+  manages and controls the upper bar menu, including: \
   \
-  that's includes:
-  - sets the order icons are shown.
+  - Setting the order in which icons are shown.
-  - Increases and decreases the number of icons that appear depending on the size of the player\
+  - Increasing and decreasing the number of icons that appear depending on the size of the player\
   \
     Full API documentation can be found [here](https://kaltura.github.io/playkit-js-ui-managers/docs/api/classes/upper_bar_manager.UpperBarManager.html)